Guest Communications Managing Your Vacation Rental

 Vacation’s End

 Your guests will need to know what’s expected of them prior to checking out.
 Be realistic with your requests.
-(For example, asking them to wash and dry all of the linens and towels prior to a 10 am checkout might be challenging for most guests.)
+(For example, asking them to wash and dry all of the linens and towels before a 10 am checkout might be challenging for most guests.)

 Below is a sample check-out list that you can modify to your needs.